-The behaviour of the stress depends on local and quasi-local effects of the MRI turbulence and on the global constraints given by the black hole geometry.
-It is natural to think that the local effects are best described in the reference frame comoving with matter $e^\mu_{\,\,\,(k)}$ and the global constraints in the static reference frame attached to the space-time geometry $\tau^\mu_{\,\,\,[k]}$ \citep[see ][for the full formulation of this tetrad]{2011MNRAS.414.1183K}.
+The behaviour of the stress depends on local and quasi-local effects of the turbulence driven by the magnetorotational instability \citep[MRI;][]{Balbus1991} and on the global constraints given by the black hole geometry.
+It is natural to expect that the local effects are best described in the reference frame comoving with matter $e^\mu_{\,\,\,(k)}$ and the global constraints in the static reference frame attached to the space-time geometry $\tau^\mu_{\,\,\,[k]}$ \citep[see ][for the full formulation of this tetrad]{2011MNRAS.414.1183K}.
 The symbols $e^i_{\,\,\,(k)}$ and $\tau^i_{\,\,\,[k]}$ denote an orthonormal base of four-vectors:

-where $\langle u^\mu \rangle$ is time-averaged matter four-velocity (turbulence is smoothed in time and space) and $ n^\mu=\eta^\mu [(\eta \eta)]^{-1/2}$ is the four velocity of the static observer (in the Schwarzschild case).
-An invariant formula for the stress adopted in \citetalias{2019ApJ...884L..37L} and \citetalias{2013MNRAS.428.2255P} reads
+where $\langle u^\mu \rangle_t$ is time-averaged matter four-velocity (turbulence is smoothed out in time) and $ n^\mu=\eta^\mu [(\eta \eta)]^{-1/2}$ is the four-velocity of the static observer (in the Schwarzschild case).
+An invariant formula for the stress adopted in \citetalias{lancova_new_2025} and \citetalias{2013MNRAS.428.2255P} reads